 - Use public transport if possible.

-- Try to use multi-mobility options such as bicycles, electric scooters, e-bikes and even ferries.
+- Try to use multimodality options such as bicycles, taxi services, electric scooters, e-bikes and even ferries.

-- When booking a ride-hailing service, choose the ‘green‘ or ‘Eco‘ option.
+- When booking a ride-hailing or taxi service, choose the ‘green‘ or ‘Eco‘ option.

 Reduce your carbon footprint when travelling by air